MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 2: Create a Common Data Service environment<a name="cds"></a>

-After signing up for the preview, you’ll need to create an environment where you can install the Dynamics 365 Guides solution.
+After signing up for the preview, you’ll need to create an environment where you can install the [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] solution.
 If you already have a Common Data Service environment, you can skip to [Step 3: Install and configure the Dynamics 365 Guides solution](#configure).

 1. Go to the [Microsoft 365 Admin Center](https://admin.microsoft.com/AdminPortal/Home).